Teacher jailed for rape and abuse of younger brother when a juvenile

 Sgt Paul Crowley told Patrick McGrath, SC, prosecuting, that the abuse began when Mr Daly started inappropriately touching his younger brother, then aged 10.
 The abuse progressed to oral rape and anal rape, the court heard.

-The abuse ended when Mr Daly left home.
-He holds a degree and a Masters and has had a successful career in teaching, the court heard.
+The abuse ended when the Mr Daly left home.
+He holds a degree and a Master[s and has had a successful career in teaching, the court heard.
 He has no previous convictions.

 Mr McGrath told the court that Mr Daly should be treated as a juvenile as the offending occurred up until the time he turned 18.